pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 * Each player can have several warrants out on them.
 * A warrant has a time, issuing officer, and a message.

-The naieve coder will put all of this information in their monolithic `PlayerInfo` array:
+The naïve coder will put all of this information in their monolithic `PlayerInfo` array:

 ```pawn
 #define MAX_WARRANTS (5)